Tiny Black Bugs Smaller Than Ants

 Q: Is it safe to use diatomaceous earth around my pets?

 A: Yes, diatomaceous earth is generally safe for pets.
-However, avoid letting your pets inhale the powder, as it can be irritating to their respiratory system.
+On the flip side, avoid letting your pets inhale the powder, as it can be irritating to their respiratory system.

 Conclusion